 - Block out time in your weekly schedule that is dedicated to your online classes.
 (Recommended, two hours per day for each 5 credits you are taking)

 - Create your MySeattleCollege account to access computers on campus and office 365

-- Whatever email you use when you enrolled at the college will be in Canvas.
+- Your seattecolleges.edu email will be your primary email in Canvas.
 Any notifications about your course will go to that email.
-Be sure it is up to date or add your most frequently visited email in your Canvas settings.
+Be sure to set up your college mail as soon as possible.